JamesClarke7283/Litheora/docs/MOSCOW.md

 Raw Files, like Page Title, Blocks.
 - Built in asset storage: (converts it into multiple formats)
 - Websites built with blocks / page types
-- Build your own blocks with jinja template
+- Build your own blocks with go html templates
 ## Should have
 - Plugin Support
      - Loaded by placing plugin in a plugin folder